tnn1t1s/pallets/paper/Methodology.Data_Preparation.md

 The five types in the dataset are mutually exclusive: Alien, Ape, Zombie, Male, Female.

-### Attibutes Distributioni
+### Attibutes Distribution

-The remaining 87 classes may overlap allowing for a rich and complex label structure.
+The remaining 87 classes may overlap allowing for a rich and complex label structure that can be used for constrained autoencoder and decoder networks.

 ### Dataset Format